pandapwr/wsb-roulette/README.md

 DISTRIBUTION is optional and controls the randomness of allocation of funds between the tickers (Lower is more random, Higher is more even, Default = 10)

 Add the -f flag if you want to engage FD mode!
 In FD mode, only the next 2 expiration dates are used.
 Options are also always OTM at 3-5 strikes out from underlying.

+Add either the -beargang or -bullgang flag if you want to only generate puts or calls, respectively

 Example
 ====